 The MacDougall Cross

-Just like the MacMillan Cross at Kilmory Knap and the Maclean Cross on Iona, the MacDougall Cross was commissioned by a prominent family with the aim of enhancing their prospects in both this world and the next.
+Just like the MacMillan Cross at Kilmory Knap and the Maclean Cross on Iona, the MacDougall Cross was came about because a prominent family wished to enhance their prospects in both this world and the next.
 It was commissioned by Prior Eugenius (Eogan) MacDougall in 1500 and carved by John Ó Brolchán, a stonemason from Iona.
 One of the few medieval crosses to bear the name of its carver, it shows Mary and Jesus on one face and the crucifixion on the other.

 Life seems to have gone on very quietly at Ardchattan over the centuries, but its death-knell was sounded in the mid-1500s by the Reformation, when the new and zealous Protestant movement attempted to erase every sign of Roman Catholic splendour from the landscape.
 Records reveal that in 1538 there were six monks in residence here, and only three in 1560.